Thanksgiving Through Fire

 Tuesday we woke up to check out the news.
 The wind had died down, but it was still a growing fire.
 We had breakfast out, then wandered around town to try to stay out of the way.
 In the afternoon Sylvia heard that one of her neighbors had returned home so Silvette and I went with her in hopes of getting into her house.
 We were turned back.
 The woman at the on-ramp said, “There’s a fire,” as if we didn’t know that.
 Disappointed we turned back and spent another night in town.

 Overnight Tuesday it rained.
 That had been expected and did a lot to help settle down the fire.
 Sylvia thought she would try another way to get home so she and Silvette took off, but they were again turned back.
 At noon we were watching the news and heard that all the evacuation orders had been lifted.
 They also showed a picture of Sylvia’s home on the news.
-Everyone went crazy as we could see some of the area around it.
+Everyone went crazy as we could see some of the blackened area around it.

 As we considered that the next day was Thanksgiving, there was still a lot of uncertainty about what to do.
 There was no electricity at the house and no idea when it would come back.
 With so much uncertainty, we made the decision to go back to San Jose.
 We didn’t want to be in the way and add stress to the situation.
-Fixing a nice dinner for us didn’t seem a priority at this point.
+Fixing a nice Thanksgiving dinner for us didn’t seem a priority at this point.

 However, we had left some things at the house so we went back with Sylvia to get them.
-She was stopped, but this time she was let through.
+She was stopped, but this time she was allowed through.
 We got to the property and could see that the fire had come quite close, but didn’t get to the house itself.
 Jonathan had quite a story to tell us about his experience.

 He said the fire got close about 45 minutes after we left.
 He was using his hoses to fight the various places that flared up.
 Eventually some fire fighters came with their trucks and helped him below the house where they have an avocado orchard.
-He talked about at one point thinking where he could go in the house that would be the safest.
+He said at one point he was thinking about where he could go in the house that would be the safest.
 It’s a concrete and steel home, so it would not burn.
 He also had to take cover at times when it would rain down embers that could easily have burned him.
 Overall he was thankful that the damage was not worse, and he was safe.

 • Noting where the wildfire burned the hill near Santa Barbara, California